mpmxyz/merge-json-with-template/README.md

 - `*` (matches all direct keys of an object or array)
 - `[0].*.x` (matches all `x`-properties of the values within the first array entries)

-Paths can also be used in the template file to access values deep within the substitution file:
+Paths within the template allow access to values within the substitution file:
 `$(some.path.within["substitution-file"])`

 ## Outputs